-A vast number of motile unicellular and multicellular eukaryotic microorganisms exhibits phototaxis, the ability to steer toward a light source, without possessing an image-forming optical system.
+A vast number of motile unicellular and multicellular eukaryotic microorganisms exhibit phototaxis, the ability to steer toward a light source, without possessing an imageforming optical system.
 From photosynthetic algae [1] that harvest light energy to support their metabolic activities to larvae of marine zooplankton [2] whose upward phototactic motion enhances their dispersal, the light sensor in such organisms is a single unit akin to one pixel of a CCD sensor or one rod cell in a retina [3].
-In zooplanktonic larvae there is a single rhabdomeric photoreceptor cell [4] while motile photosynthetic microorganisms such as green algae [5] have a "light antenna" [6], which co-localizes with a cellular structure called the eyespot, a carotenoid-rich orange stigma.
-For these simple organisms, the process of vectorial phototaxis, motion in the direction of a source rather than in response to a light gradient [7], relies on an interplay between the detection of light by the photosensor and changes to the actuation of the apparatus that confers motility, namely their one or more flagella.
-Evolved independently many times [8], the common sensing/steering mechanism seen across species involves two key features.
+In zooplanktonic larvae there are two single rhabdomeric photoreceptor cells [4], while motile photosynthetic microorganisms such as green algae [5] have a